healthpolicyanalysis/hpa.spatial/README.md

 #> 2 107041548             10
 ```

-When used with aggregate data, it will split the value amongst the codes
+When used with aggregate data, it will split the value among the codes
 of the updated edition based on the population-weighted proportions on
 the relevant correspondence table.